 When cases go to trial, a judge or jury decides on a verdict.
-Depending on the nature of the case and the extent of your client’s injuries and losses, you may stand to win more compensation by taking their case to trial.
-However, nothing is guaranteed until the end of the trial.
+Depending on the nature of the case and the extent of your injuries and losses, you may stand to win more compensation by going to trial.
+However, nothing is guaranteed.

 Complete a Free Case Evaluation form now